Share the page

 The Varuna programme aims to contribute to preserving biodiversity in the Southwest Indian Ocean region for the benefit of the inhabitants.

-The hotspot’s exceptional endemic biodiversity gives a strong identity to the Southwest Indian Ocean region.
+The Southwest Indian Ocean region has an exceptional endemic biodiversity, gathered in a hotspot.
 However, this identity is threatened by pressure on ecosystems.
 All the endemic birds of Mauritius are classified as threatened, except for just one species.

 The erosion of biodiversity jeopardises the ecosystem services it provides to people: supply (food, fresh water, energy, medicinal resources), regulation (climate, soil, erosion prevention and pollination) and culture (recreation, knowledge production).
 Private sector growth plans still take little account of these ecosystem services.
 The level of preservation of these ecosystems varies greatly from one hotspot country to another and between terrestrial areas and marine areas.